-Beam and solid elements are coupled by CONSTRAINED_BEAM_IN_SOLID (CBIS), which has been implemented since LS-DYNA R8 [5, 6].
-CBIS is intended to sidestep certain limitations in the CTYPE=2 of CONSTRAINED_LAGRANGE_IN_SOLID (CLIS) which constrains both accelerations and velocities (constraint based method).
+Beam and solid elements are coupled by \CONSTRAINED\BEAM\IN\SOLID (CBIS), which has been implemented since LS-DYNA R8 [5][6].
+CBIS is intended to sidestep certain limitations in the CTYPE=2 of \CONSTRAINED\LAGRANGE\IN\SOLID (CLIS) which constrains both accelerations and velocities (constraint based method).
 Originally CBIS was developed to simulate rebar reinforced concrete.
 In this new simulation it is applied to long fiber reinforced plastic models.
 One notable feature of CBIS is that tetrahedral and pentahedral solid elements are supported by a constraint method taking element shape functions into account.
 On the other hand, CTYPE=2 of CLIS treats tetrahedra and pentahedra as degenerated hexahedra.
 CBIS has new coupling option CDIR=1 which applies only in the beam normal direction, thereby releasing constraint in the beam axial direction.
 As an additional function of CDIR=1, an axial coupling force function has also been implemented.
 The beam and solid axial debonding processes can be modeled with a user defined function or subroutine giving the axial shear force based on the slip between beam nodes and solid elements.
-This feature is invoked by setting AXFOR flag to a negative integer which refers to the DEFINE_FUNCTION ID or user-defined subroutine to a number greater than 1000.
-Figure 1 shows 3 types of coupling behaviour available in CBIS.
+This feature is invoked by setting AXFOR flag to a negative integer which refers to the \DEFINE\FUNCTION ID or subroutine rebar\bondslip\get\getforce() to a number greater than 1000.
+Fig.1 shows 3 types of coupling behaviour avaiable in CBIS.

-Figure 1: 3 types of coupling option in CBIS
+Fig.1: 3 types of coupling option in CBIS

-2.2 3D adaptive EFG
+3.2 3D adaptive EFG

 A 3D Element-Free-Galerkin (EFG) formulation based on a Mesh-free Galerkin Method was implemented in LS-DYNA 970 during 2001-2002.
 Following that, a 3D adaptive EFG including r-adaptive remeshing capability was developed in 971 during 2003-2005 to simulate extremely large deformation of metals [5].
 Since then many functional enhancements have been added to extend application to metal plasticity forming simulations like 3D forging, extrusion, cold forming, metal cutting, friction stir welding, riveting, etc [7].
 3D adaptive EFG has various features including local mesh-refinement, interactive adaptive method, monotonic mesh resizing and a pressure smoothing scheme, and also it supports thermal conductivity-structural coupling simulation to simulate hot forgings.
 LS-DYNA has also 3D adaptive FEM (type 13), but 3D adaptive EFG (type 41 and 42) is much more stable and has more functions for mesh refinement.
-Figure 2 shows an example of 3D forging simulation using 3D adaptive EFG [8].
+Fig.2 shows an example of 3D forging simulation using 3D adaptive EFG [8].

-Figure 2: 3D forging simulation example using 3D adaptive EFG
+Fig.2: 3D forging simulation example using 3D adaptive EFG

-2.3 Simultaneous usage of beam coupling function and 3D adaptive EFG
+3.3 Simultaneous usage of beam coupling function and 3D adaptive EFG